elevate0123/CSE/06 Sociology/Paper 1/010 Social Change in Modern Society +.md

 5. Environmental

 ##### Sources of SC based on origin
-1. Endogenetic
+1. Endogenetic - Integrative / Beneath the surface
-2. Exogenetic / Equigenetic
+2. Exogenetic / Equigenetic - Disintegrative / On the surface

 #SC is a complex process, it is important to understand the factors that can lead to it so as to be prepared for the challenges & opportunities that lie ahead  #conclusion